• Home

 What Is a Free Press Release?

-A free press release is a news-style announcement that can be published on selected crypto media platforms without a paid publishing fee.
-These releases allow early-stage blockchain projects, developers, and Web3 teams to share verified updates with the crypto community.
+A free press release is a news-style announcement that can be published on some crypto media websites without paying money.
+It helps new blockchain and Web3 projects share updates with the crypto community.

-Free press releases are typically used to communicate:
+Free press releases are usually used to share:

 • Early project launches